Stock market today: Asia shares mixed on holiday mode trade

-Japan's Nikkei 225 edged up 0.2% to 29,175.44 in morning trading.
+Japan's Nikkei 225 edged up 0.1% in afternoon trading to 29,162.85.
 Trading in Tokyo will be closed for Golden Week holidays the rest of the week.
 Trading was closed in Shanghai for Labor Day.

 Recent China's manufacturing data showed a contraction, reflecting how the weakening export market is starting to hurt the domestic economy, according to analysts.